 How much support and help will you give me with the move?

 Rob Pugh is your Customer Account Manager dedicated to the development project.
 We also have other colleagues at Herefordshire Housing on hand to assist you with your move as much as possible.
 Rob will be meeting you all individually over the coming months.
 We have made a note of your household needs including any aids and adaptations, medical conditions and special requirements for your new property.
 We also have a record of the areas you have highlighted you would be interested in potentially moving to.

 |21/03/2017||Start of customer consultation period - Letter sent to affected customers notifying them of the redevelopment|

 |September 2017||Planning submission|

 |14th December 2017||Consultation event at the Three Counties Hotel detailing the plans we have submitted|

 Start on site

-The consultation event will be held at the Three Counties Hotel on Wednesday April 12th 2017.
-The event will be open to all members of the public between midday and 7pm.
-It will be an opportunity to discuss the outcomes of the home visits and proposals.
+The next consultation event will be held at the Three Counties Hotel on Thursday December 14th 2017.
+The event will be open to all members of the public between 6pm - 8pm.
+It will be an opportunity to view the plans we have submitted for the site.